Purdue-ECE-32300/lab_book/source/lab_1.md

 procedures that will be used to characterize the electromechanical devices studied in ECE 321.
 The main objectives are to:

-- Introduce the host and target computers, MATLAB/Simulink&trade; Real Time Workshop&reg; (RTW), and the patch panel.
+- Introduce the host and target computers, MATLAB/Simulink(TM) Real Time Workshop(R) (RTW), and the patch panel.

 - Practice acquiring, storing, and downloading waveforms using the digital oscilloscope.